 A sexual abstinence of 3-7 days is required.
 There is a private sample collection room on the third floor of this hospital.
 Make sure that all the semen collection containers are properly labeled with your identity to avoid mixing of samples.
 If you have difficulty in erection or ejaculation – inform us we will help you.
 Inform the technician about any spillage of sample during collection.
 If the sperm quality is poor suddenly on that day, there may be a need for the second sample, for which the male partner needs to be in touch with the hospital.
 For more information, please visit our IVF – In Vitro Fertilization page under the Treatments section

 How is a semen donor selected?

 A semen donor must: Be between 21 and 35 years old.
-Be a non-smoker and non-alcoholic who maintains a healthy life style.
-Have successfully had at least one child Undergo a complete medical and family history check Undergo a through physical and psychological examination and evaluation.
-Undergo a blood test for blood grouping and screening for HIV, Hepatitis B and C, and other sexually-transmitted diseases Undergo screening for genetic abnormalities All donors undergo initial screening as mentioned above.
+Be a non-smoker and non-alcoholic who maintains a healthy lifestyle.
+Have successfully had at least one child.
+Undergo a complete medical and family history check.
+Undergo a thorough physical and psychological examination and evaluation.
+Undergo a blood test for blood grouping and screening for HIV, Hepatitis B and C, and other sexually-transmitted diseases.
+Undergo screening for genetic abnormalities.
+All donors undergo initial screening as mentioned above.
 Upon satisfying the required criteria, these donors produce a semen sample that is then cryopreserved for a quarantine period of 6 months.
-After 6 months, the donors are re-screened for HIV and Hepatitis B and C, after which the donor sample is ready for dispatch We do not have a sperm bank at our centre, however, we source sperms from the best sperm banks in the country.
+After 6 months, the donors are re-screened for HIV and Hepatitis B and C, after which the donor sample is ready for dispatch.
+We do not have a sperm bank at our centre, however, we source sperms from the best sperm banks in the country.